 Meaning that if you self-publish a book, you should expect to spend at least as much time figuring out systems for online sales and shipping, hyping it up, and marketing to your audience as you did on writing the book in the first place.
 If not more!

 Have I emphasized the mindset piece enough?
 Okay great.
 Let’s move on to the five steps I follow every time I launch something new!
-I’m going to use the example of my latest launch, Productivity Parties, to show you how I work through each step of the process.
+I’m going to use the example of my launch of The Profoundery, to show you how I work through each step of the process.

 1. Make decisions